asterics/AsTeRICS-Grid/docs/manual/terms.md

 Web-based application for AAC solutions, runs in the browser (e.g. Firefox, Chrome, Edge, Internet Explorer, mobile Browsers).

 ## AsTeRICS Framework
 Java-based software suite that runs on a computer and makes it possible to trigger additional actions using the AsTeRICS Grid, e.g. controlling a TV (environmental control).
+See [AsTeRICS Framework](https://www.asterics.eu/get-started/) on the web.

+## AsTeRICS model
+An AsTeRICS model is a configuration for the AsTeRICS Framework which realizes a certain use-case, e.g. environmental control, camera based head-tracking or eye-tracking.
+A model that runs in the AsTeRICS Framework can interact with the AsTeRICS Grid.

 ## Grid
 Term for a single page in the AsTeRICS Grid, consisting of several grid elements.
 The number of elements a grid contains is flexible.